Getting Started

 - Fill in built-in fields — If enabled, enter the customer name, PO number, due date, quantity, and other key fields in the built-in fields panel below the form.

-- Save — Press Ctrl+S or click the Save to Database button.
-Your entry is now stored and will appear on the Dashboard.
+- Save — Press Ctrl+S or click the Save button on the toolbar.
+Your job is now stored and will appear on the Dashboard.

 Getting Started Checklist